And it’s crashing time.

 This week I thought I’d get on my bike at least once.
 It didn’t happen.
 We had a cold snap, another snow fall (seriously?
 I’m over snow thanks), and with the end of semester, a paper I’m co-authoring with a large dataset and a class workload that makes me groan when I wake up each morning, I just can’t seem to get my head straight to adding in the time to pump my bike’s deflated tyre and actually ride it.
 So on Friday I beat myself up that it wasn’t done, and was fully prepared to lose no weight this week.

 In fact, I’m so overloaded I managed to lose both my ATM card and my student card this week.
 This shows cognitive overload and stress.
 I know that to be healthy, I need to lighten more than what is registering on the scales.
+These individuals may not know how to access critical resources in the community and they learn about it on how to advocate for them.
 To date, organising things has been key to me achieving all the things I want to do.
 When things slip through the cracks, it’s a big sign I need to slow down or do some clearing.
 Luckily classes are finishing up, and that will take a lot of stress out.
 I can focus on fewer things, and throw everything at them.

 Being on Nutrisystem is really great because it’s so portable, and fits into my incredibly hectic lifestyle.
 The frozen food is good for when I’m home and able to prepare it.
 The packaged food is great to throw in my backpack.
 I’m still cooking for everyone at home, and my own food fits with theirs – we all eat the veggies I prepare, just their protein will be different to mine.